 The type and amount of information presented to users must be tailored to the unique situation in which users use the information.
 Prior research on trust in automation found that providing human operators with information related to the reliability of an automated tool promoted more optimal reliance strategies on the tool.
 Further, information related to the limitations of an automated tool aids in trust recovery following errors of the automation.
 This added information appears to be useful in deciphering the boundary conditions under which the tools are more or less capable.
 Thus, providing human operators with information related to the performance of an automated tool appears to be beneficial [Lyons and Havig (2014)].
 Therefore it is beneficial for the cooperation between manned and unmanned vessels to show if it is an unmanned vessel, which will first be done using visible signals, and also at the start of radio communication.
 Telling the user that you are unmanned or automated also happens in industry projects, such as Google Duplex [Nieva (2018)].

 In the next chapter the system design specification will be presented for the envisioned technology.
-Most important will be the definition of the usage of radio communication and how this should be supported by other forms of communication, such as visible and audible signals.
+Most important will be the definition of the usage of radio communication and how this should be supported by other ways of communication, such as visible and audible signals.

 | System design specification